 Estimate priorities

 If items are not estimated already, estimate them to get a sense of how many can be selected for a sprint.
-You could use a planning poker game to streamline this process.
+You could use planning poker to streamline this process.

 Review roadmap progress